Yunzez/testing-handbook/content/docs/fuzzing/_index.md

 1. Start with one or more initial inputs (a *corpus*).
 2. Run the harness+SUT on these inputs and measure code coverage.
-3. Take inputs that explore new code paths and mutate them.
+3. Take inputs that explore new code paths and mutate them, (e.g. flipping bits, inserting new bytes in the byte arrays or truncating it)
 4. Run the new inputs, keep the ones that seem interesting (e.g., increase coverage or cause crashes).
-5. Repeat this loop during the fuzzing campaign.

 You can think of it as a feedback loop: inputs that lead to new or surprising behavior are kept and used to generate more inputs.